the-pear/android-perftracking/README.md

 **What makes a metric start:**

-* The `LAUNCH` metric is started automatically by the SDK
+* The Launch metric is started automatically by the SDK
 * Other metrics are started by the app by calling `Metric#start(String)`

 **What makes a metric keep going:**